pandabeat/Rotten-Mangoes-Rails/rotten_mangoes/README.md

 Please run 'bundle install' to install all necessary gems.
 Some of the special gems used in this app include:

-carrierwave - for file upload
+carrierwave - for file upload <br>
-rmagik - for image resizing
+rmagik - for image resizing <br>
 kaminari - for pagination